problame/documentation/configuration.rst

 - In this mode, :code:`LISTEN_ADDR` is automatically set to :code:`:https`
 - A cache directory is required, by default :code:`/tmp/cert_cache` is used, it could be overrided by using the variable :code:`CERT_CACHE`

-Note: Miniflux supports http-01 challenge since the version 2.0.2
+.. note:: Miniflux supports http-01 challenge since the version 2.0.2

 Manual HTTPS Configuration
 --------------------------